-Domain: E32 Authority Document
+E32 Authority Document Domain:

 Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity
+P67 refers to (is referred to by): E1 CRM Entity the Art & Architecture Thesaurus (E32) lists alcazars (E55)

-Scope note: This property documents a source E32 Authority Document for an instance of an E1 CRM
+Scope note: This property documents a source E32 Authority Document for an instance of an E1 CRM Entity.

-Entity.
-Examples: